 Outfunnel checks it every hour, so setting a “0” delay for the first message will, in practice, result in a delay of 1 to 60 minutes.
 Delays for all the following emails are exact.

 Step 6: Now, it’s time to review your sequence campaign’s settings, by clicking Settings at the bottom of the page.

-- You can choose whether you’d like the sequence to go out to only new people that will start matching the segment OR everyone currently part of the segment and any new contacts added in the future.
+- Choose whether you’d like the sequence to go out to only new people that will start matching the segment OR everyone currently part of the segment and any new contacts added in the future.

-- You can stop the campaign when a prospect opens, clicks and/or replies.
+- Choose to stop the campaign when a prospect opens, clicks and/or replies.
 More info

 - And lastly, you can see the default sending schedule and edit it if necessary.
 Read more about creating a sending schedule here.